By: Patti Lynn

 Perhaps Tamarac’s residents might.

 Glasser said that she never looked in the envelope until she arrived home.
 The $4000 that was owed was not in the envelope.
 Was Diane upset?
 Would you be?
-The envelope had a check, made out to Diane Glasser, in the amount of $15,000.
+The envelope had a check, made out to Diane Glasser for $15,000.

 “It was a bonus,” said Glasser to the jury, “for doing a good job on the campaign.”